Trustees

 She was awarded an honourary degree of doctor of letters from Sheffield University in 2019.
 She was awarded a CBE for services to the arts as part of the 2022 New Year's Honours.

-Lisa became a trustee of the Royal Opera House in 2022 and sits on the Finance and Commercial Committee.
+Lisa became a trustee of the Royal Ballet and Opera in 2022 and sits on the Finance and Commercial Committee.

 Sue Hoyle OBE